 Choosing a reliable ESP (email service provider) that has an excellent market reputation and a positive track record is very important.
 Reliable ESPs helps you stay compliant and support authentic standards.

-There are numerous ESPs for email marketing like Mailchimp, HubSpot, Mailjet, etc., that help in analyzing the data from your email and provide you with personalized recommendations for your content, targeting, and automation.
+There are numerous email marketing softwares like Mailchimp, HubSpot, Mailjet, etc., that help in analyzing the data from your email and provide you with personalized recommendations for your content, targeting, and automation.
 Plus, they also help in keep your emails relevant and identify your email spam score.
 Hence, don’t compromise and make an informed decision.

 2. Avoid Purchased Email List

 If you are a business owner, you might wonder what causes emails to go to spam.
 The simple answer to this question is purchasing an email list.
 Many business owners tend to purchase an email list to get the word out about their newly launched products and services, which is where they go wrong.

 When you purchase a list of email addresses from other sources or companies and send emails without getting recipients’ consent is known to be spamming.
 This can also harm the reputation of your company.
 Therefore, creating an organic list of subscribers is a smart choice.

 3. Get Permission Before Sending Emails